 There are multiple walking tracks in the state forest, most around 2km long, although it’s possible combine multiple together for a longer hike.
 The 2.3km long Arboretum Walk is one of the most popular, passing over a swinging bridge and through one of Australia’s oldest arboretums.

-In this state forest, dogs are not required to remain on a leash, although they are required to stay under your control – i.e. they respond to voice commands and remain within your sight.
-Plus, it’s generally expected you put your dog back on their leash when you spot any other dogs.
+Previously, dogs were not required to be leashed, only stay under your control – i.e. they respond to voice commands and remain within your sight.
+However, the wording has been updated to state dogs should be leashed.
+In either case, it’s generally expected you put your dog back on their leash when you spot any other dogs.

 Note that the short access road into the state forest is unsealed.
 After heavy rains, I wouldn’t recommend driving the 2.5km road down to the lower carpark and the Arboretum Track in a 2WD.
 However, you should be fine driving the shorter and flatter 1.5km road to the upper carpark at the Banksia Picnic Area, the starter point for some alternative walks.